meerbahadin/color_generator/README.md

-# sIMPLE COLOR GENERATOR / PICKER
+# SIMPLE COLOR GENERATOR / PICKER
 <a href="shorturl.at/xyFV8">Click here for the demo</a>
 <br>
 clone and use it on your on project